Brussels Airport: Tram

-To speed up the process, testing started in August 2016 with a Trambus, a Bus rapid transit system developed by Belgian bus builder Van Hool, which requires less investment than a tram.
-The Ringtrambus started service on 28 July 2020, using 14 24-metre double-articulated buses.
+To speed up the process, testing started in August 2016 with a Ringtrambus, a bus rapid transit system developed by Belgian bus builder Van Hool, which requires less investment than a tram.
+The Ringtrambus started service on 28 July 2020, using fourteen 24-metre double-articulated buses.
 The initial half-hourly service is to be upgraded to quarter-hourly on 1 September 2020.
-Route 820 runs between Brussels Airport and the Brussels University Hospital in Jette, via Brucargo, the station and the centre of Vilvoorde, the Kassei neighbourhood, the employment area around the Medialaan, Strombeek and the Heysel.
+Route 820 runs between Brussels Airport and the Brussels University Hospital in Jette, via Brucargo, the station and the centre of Vilvoorde, the Kassei neighbourhood, the employment area around the Medialaan, Strombeek and the Heysel/Heizel.
 This solution is presented as an in-between step until the tram line is finished.

-The Airport Tram will be an extension of present Brussels Tram line 55 and line 62, and will roughly follow the A201 Motorway, but will need a large bridge to cross the Brussels Ring into the Airport.
+The Airport Tram will be an extension of present Brussels tram lines 55 and 62, and will roughly follow the A201 motorway, but will need a large bridge to cross the Brussels Ring into the airport.

+The present tram tracks end at the Eurocontrol headquarters, but the extension will lead from the Bourget Roundabout along the A12 into the airport.
+The new line will be a so-called 'high frequency' line (comparable to Brussels tram lines 7 and 8) connecting the northern part of the city with the Business zone next to the airport and the airport itself.

+Construction work is ongoing and should be finished by 2031.